-Want to try your hand at gluten-free baking, but puzzled by all the different all purpose flour substitute options out there?
-We’ve broken down the top 5 alternative flours that are most commonly used to take all the confusion out of it.
+Are you puzzled by all the different all purpose flour substitutes out there?
+Cassava flour, tapioca flour, arrowroot flour, almond flour, and coconut flour - we've broken down these top 5 alternative flours that are most commonly used to take all the confusion out of it.

 I love writing posts like this, because I usually end up learning things myself that I didn't know before researching for the post.
 For example: did you know that California is the largest almond producer in the world, and is the only place in North America that grows almond for commercial purposes?
 Me either.
 But we do now!